The 7 Step Guitar Riff Workout Part 1

 Once I have completed playing the riff, I continue ascending the scale from the last note of the riff until I reach the top note of the scale.

-It the same when descending the scale:
+It is the same when descending the scale:

 Above I descend the scale until I reach the first note of the riff.
 When I do, I once again divert from descending the scale, and play the riff.